-The Department of Gender & Women’s Studies is located on the 6th floor of Barrows Hall.
+The Department of Gender & Women’s Studies is located on the 6th floor of the Social Sciences Building.
 View the staff and faculty directories for specific office locations.
 General Office Hours: Monday – Friday 9:30am – 4pm

 The department does not currently have a PhD program.
 We are in the process of developing a Ph.D.-granting Graduate Group in Transnational Feminist Studies, which will involve faculty from a range of departments.
 Check our news section for periodic updates.
 UC Berkeley graduate students conducting research on topics related to gender, women, and sexuality should consider applying to the Designated Emphasis in Women, Gender, and Sexuality.

 If you have had your Ph.D. in hand for at least one year, you are eligible to apply to the visiting scholar programs in the GWS research program, The Beatrice Bain Research Group.
 Prospective visiting graduate students may apply through concurrent enrollment if wishing to attend classes at UC Berkeley while conducting research.
 Concurrent enrollment in GWS courses, whether undergraduate or graduate, is encouraged and gives you the same rights and access to the GWS faculty member teaching the class as regular students enjoy.
 Details on concurrent enrollment can be found here.
 If you are simply looking for visiting status at UC Berkeley in order to access library resources or to conduct independent research, you should contact a research unit in your field which is set up for such things.
 Unfortunately we as a department cannot accommodate this, due to our small size and limited resources.